African American–Jewish relations: Alleged overrepresentation of Jews in the slave trade

-Anti-black racism among Jews
+Anti-Black racism among Jews

-The counterpoint to Black antisemitism is Jewish anti-black racism.
+The counterpoint to Black antisemitism is Jewish anti-Black racism.
 Criticisms of Black activists by Jewish authors often portrayed them as "extremists" or "militants," and sometimes blamed Black people for their own oppression.
 The civil rights movement was sometimes seen as violent or dangerous, and affirmative action was seen as a threat to the quality of schools.
 Rebecca Pierce and Batya Ungar-Sargon have also argued that "a racist hyper-policing of any Black support for Palestine" has often led American Jews to denounce Black political movements and figures, including Angela Davis, the Movement for Black Lives and anti-police brutality events.

 A number of Jewish and Black commentators have also highlighted racism against Black Jews and Jews of color from within their own communities, which has sometimes resulted in "pushing black Jews out".
 Rebecca Pierce has criticized the policing of Jewish identities among Jews of color, or accusations of "Jewface", which she argues are based on a conspiracy theory and constitute part of an "undeniable pattern of racist harassment and abuse" levied against Jews of color.

 According to the 2022 PRRI-EPU Religion and Inclusive Spaces Survey, American Jews score 0.39 on the Structural Racism Index, scoring slightly lower (i.e., less racist) than the average American (0.45) on issues regarding structural and anti-black racism.
 Black Americans score 0.20, Hispanic Americans score 0.33 and white Americans score 0.52.

 Robert Moses

-Robert Moses was a Jewish-American urban planner and public official who worked in the New York metropolitan area during the early to mid-20th century.
-Moses repeatedly denied being Jewish, and he converted to Episcopalian Christianity.
+Robert Moses was a Jewish American urban planner and public official who worked in the New York metropolitan area during the early to mid-20th century.
+Moses denied being Jewish, and he converted to Episcopalian Christianity.
 Moses built highways splitting many Jewish neighborhoods in the Bronx and Brooklyn, devastating those Jewish communities.
 He also threatened to sue the editors of the Jewish encyclopedia for libel if they included him in it.
 At the 1964 World's Fair in New York, he had an exhibit on every religion but Judaism.

 In his Pulitzer-winning biography The Power Broker, Robert Caro accused Moses of building low bridges across his parkways in order to make them inaccessible to public-transit buses, thereby restricting "the use of state parks by poor and lower-middle-class families" that did not own cars.
 Caro argues that Moses attempted to discourage Black people from visiting Jones Beach, the centerpiece of the Long Island state park system, by such measures as making it difficult for Black groups to get permits to park buses, even if they came by other roads, and assigning Black lifeguards to "distant, less developed beaches" instead.
 While the exclusion of commercial vehicles and the use of low bridges were standard on earlier parkways for aesthetic reasons, Caro argues that Moses made greater use of such bridges, which his aide Sidney Shapiro said was done to make it more difficult for future legislators to allow commercial vehicles.
 Steve Woolgar and Geoff Cooper refer to the claim about bridges as an "urban legend".